 Director of the UK Medical Research Council’s Prion Unit

-Lead of the National Prion Clinic, National Hospital for Neurology and Neurosurgery, London
+Director of the NHS National Prion Clinic, National Hospital for Neurology and Neurosurgery, London

 Professor Collinge’s laboratory demonstrated in 1996 that the new human prion disease, variant CJD, was caused by the same prion strain as that causing BSE in cattle and has made many of the key contributions to understanding the prion diseases since 1989.
 In addition, he has made wider contributions in the genetics of neurodegenerative disease, including frontotemporal dementia, Alzheimer’s disease and motor neurone disease.